 - You are a woman or man with HER2+ metastatic breast cancer

-- You have new brain metastases which were recently treated (within the last 5 weeks) or are about to be treated by stereotactic radiation or surgery.
+- You have new brain metastases which were recently treated (within the last 6 weeks) or are about to be treated by stereotactic radiation, surgery, or whole brain radiotherapy (WBRT.)

 - You are able to complete a brain MRI, lumbar puncture, bloodwork, and provide a pre-enrollment brain tumor sample if available.

 - You live near or are able to travel to Bethesda, MD

 After you RSVP and if you are eligible, the research team will follow up with you for next steps in the study.